Certified Information Security Manager (CISM): Part 1 — Foundations

 Intended Audience

-This learning path is intended for those looking to take the CISM (Certified Information Security Manager) exam or anyone who wants to improve their understanding of information security.
+This course is intended for those looking to take the CISM (Certified Information Security Manager) exam or anyone who wants to improve their understanding of information security.

 Prerequisites